LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson3/Introduction to Batch vs Streaming.md

-# 1. Introduction to Batch vs. Stream Processing
+# Lesson 3: Introduction to Batch vs. Stream Processing

 In the world of data, raw information is rarely useful in its unprocessed form.
 To extract insights, make decisions, and drive business value, we need to process it.